boldreports/bold-reports-kubernetes/docs/install-opt-library.md

     kubectl exec -it <reports-web_Deployment_Name> -n <your_namespace> -- bash
     ```

-2. Move to the otional library folder with the following command:
+2. Move to the optional library folder with the following command:

     ```sh
     cd /application/app_data/optional-libs